shanemoon77/Python-practice-syntax/03_if/README.md

 Study Focus
 Practicing branching logic in real-world scenarios.
 Emphasizing clean and concise Python conditionals.
-Detailed problem descriptions are provided in the data directory.
+Detailed problem descriptions are provided in the datas directory.